Martin Phillipps

 Martin John James Phillipps (2 July 1963 – 28 July 2024) was a New Zealand singer-songwriter and musician.
 He was the lead singer and rhythm guitarist for The Chills.
 As part of the Dunedin sound, Phillipps and the Chills helped lay the groundwork for modern indie rock, and the band's innovative approach to alternative rock and lo-fi formed his legacy.
 After he died suddenly in 2024, Split Enz and Crowded House frontman Neil Finn said Phillipps was a "true original, fascinated by and devoted to the magic and mystery of music".

 Early life

-Phillipps was born in Wellington on 2 July 1963, to parents the Reverend Donald Phillipps and Barbara (née Laurenson).
+Phillipps was born in Wellington on 2 July 1963, to parents the Reverend Donald and Barbara (née Laurenson) Phillipps.
+He was the grandson of Jack Phillipps.
 Before the end of the decade the family had moved to Dunedin for the elder Phillipps' career as the chaplain of the University of Otago.
 He attended George Street Normal School in Dunedin North, and formed his first band, The Same, at Logan Park High School at the age of 15.
 Initially on guitar, he became its lead singer shortly after.
 His early musical influences included Nick Drake, Randy Newman, The Beach Boys, and other aspects of psychedelic music.